-Objective 3 - Support customers to transition from homelessness into settled accommodation
+Objective 3 - Support customers exiting homelessness into settled accommodation

-Key in the delivery of our Homelessness Strategy will be the arrangements to ensure individual households' experiences of homelessness are one-off occurrences and to support transitioning from homelessness.
+Key in the delivery of our Homelessness Strategy will be the arrangements to ensure individual households' experiences of homelessness are one-off occurrences and to support those exiting homelessness.
 Our aim is to ensure that we support them to access and maintain settled housing.
 Settled housing can include a range of options such as permanent housing or sustainable shared housing arrangements.

 Every household should have access to a good quality, affordable and sustainable home that is appropriate for its needs.
-Particularly for those at risk of homelessness or transitioning from homelessness, settled housing is the foundation for a person to tackle an array of challenges including poverty, addictions, mental health, physical health, learning disability, employment, and avoiding offending and reoffending.
+Particularly for those at risk of homelessness or exiting homelessness settled housing is the foundation for a person to tackle an array of challenges including poverty, addictions, mental health, physical health, learning disability, employment, and avoiding offending and reoffending.

 The first strand of achieving this objective relates to housing supply.
-This includes both the supply of suitable temporary accommodation from which households can successfully transition into settled housing.
+This includes both of suitable the supply temporary accommodation from which households can successfully transition and settled housing.
 In the case of the latter this will also relate to permanent housing for the provision of housing led solutions.
 We want to see a significant shift towards rapid rehousing including Housing First for those it is appropriate for.
 It provides ordinary, settled housing as a first response for people with multiple needs, i.e. those who are chronically homeless.